RoaLogic/RV12/DATASHEET.md

 Branch Prediction Unit
 ----------------------

 The RV12 can execute one instruction every clock cycle.
 However due to the pipeline architecture each instruction takes several clock cycles to complete.
-When a branch instruction is decoded its conditions and outcome are not known.
-Waiting for the branch outcome before continuing fetching new instructions would cause excessive processor stalls, affecting the processor’s performance.
+When a branch instruction is decoded its conditions and outcome are not known and waiting for the branch outcome before continuing fetching new instructions would cause excessive processor stalls, affecting the processor’s performance.

 Instead of waiting the processor predicts the branch’s outcome and continues fetching instructions from the predicted address.
 When a branch is predicted wrong, the processor must flush its pipeline and restart fetching from the calculated branch address.
 The processor’s state is not affected because the pipeline is flushed and therefore none of the incorrectly fetched instructions is actually executed.
 However the branch prediction may have forced the Instruction Cache to load new instructions.
 The Instruction Cache state is NOT restored, meaning the predicted instructions remain in the Instruction Cache.

 The RV12 has an optional Branch Prediction Unit (BPU) that stores historical data to guide the processor in deciding if a particular branch is taken or not-taken.
 The BPU data is updated as soon as the branch executes.

-If no BPU is present, then all forward branches are predicted taken and all backward branches are predicted not-taken.

 The BPU has a number of parameters that determine its behavior. `HAS_BPU` determines if a BPU is present, `BPU_LOCAL_BITS` determines how many of the program counter’s LSB must be used and `BPU_GLOBAL_BITS` determines how many history bits must be used.